skrm05/mini-event-platform/README.md

 const updatedEvent = await Event.findOneAndUpdate(
 {
 \_id: id,
-attendees: { $ne: userId }, // 1.
-Check if user is NOT already in list
+// 1.
+Concurrency Check: Ensure strictly less than capacity
-    $expr: { $lt: [{ $size: "$attendees" }, "$capacity"] } // 2.
-Check if size is LESS than capacity
+$expr: { $lt: [{ $size: "$attendees" }, "$capacity"] },
+// 2.
+Duplicate Check: Ensure user is not already in the list
+attendees: { $ne: userId }
 },
 {
-$push: { attendees: userId } // Only push if both conditions above are true }
+$push: { attendees: userId } // Atomic Push
+},
+{ new: true }
 );

-Because MongoDB operations are atomic, no two requests can modify the document at the exact same moment.
-If the event has 1 spot left and 2 users click "Join", the database will only let one succeed and the other will fail.
-This guarantees that we never exceed the set capacity.
+Why this works: Because MongoDB operations on a single document are atomic, the database itself enforces the rule.
+If two users vie for one spot, the database processes the requests sequentially.
+The first one succeeds, and the second one fails the $expr condition immediately, guaranteeing that the capacity limit is never breached.

+Developer: Sanjay kumar